 Searching for another shop to visit for your holiday shopping?
 Consider these great-value-for-cash stores in the Philippines.
 Here are places where you can do some affordable shopping in Manila.

 Divisoria is a definitive must-visit shopping place for all seasons, with lots of tiangges that offer discounts.
-The Philippines’ shopping mecca can get crowded during the holidays especially in the main market area, so you may want to visit Tutuban Commercial Center and Tutuban Night Market which is more spacious.
+The Philippines’ shopping mecca can get crowded during the holidays, especially in the principal market area, so visit Tutuban Commercial Center and Tutuban Night Market which is more spacious.

-Compare to the different public markets in Manila, shopping at the Tutuban Night Market is a bit more secure with CCTVs and security personnel going around.
+Compare to the different public markets in Manila, shopping at the Tutuban Night Market is more secure with CCTVs and security personnel going around.

 Address: Tutuban Center, Claro M. Recto Ave., Tondo, Manila